bqi343/cp-notebook/Resources/Questions.md

 See "Resources" again; I think that CPH and USACO Bronze are definitely okay for beginners.

+> i think whenever i am learning some new topic i m not able to solve good questions on that topic so thats what holding me back.

+I hope the links in "Implementations" will suffice.

+> Can you suggest me some of the topics or algorithms I need to master to rock on Silver Category???

+See "Contests" -> "USACO Links."

 ## Topics

-> i think whenever i am learning some new topic i m not able to solve good questions on that topic so thats what holding me back.

-I hope the links in implementations will suffice.

 > I have covered the basic concepts of topics like Number Theory, Greedy Algorithm, Dynamic Programming, Graph Theory, but I am unable to do contest questions C and D, will you please help me